ttrepka/api-browser/README.md

 # API Browser

 A simple API browser of [JSONPlaceholder API](https://jsonplaceholder.typicode.com/).
-It only uses [users enpoint](https://jsonplaceholder.typicode.com/users) for simplicity.
+It only uses [users enpoint](https://jsonplaceholder.typicode.com/users) and [posts enpoint](https://jsonplaceholder.typicode.com/posts) for simplicity.

 The project is written in React, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).